Ivyson/Neural-Network-XOR/Updates.md

 - [ ] Bundle preprocessing, training, and evaluation code as scripts or notebooks.
 - [ ] Write a README explaining how to reproduce the full pipeline.
 - [ ] (Optional) Containerize or provide environment files (e.g., `requirements.txt`, `environment.yml`).

+# Presentation Updates
+## Semester 2 Presentation 1: 31 July 2025
+1. What Have You done So far?
+* So far, a significant chunk of my effort has been dedicated to the signal processing and classification of EEG data.
+I've been heavily using online datasets from sources like Physionet and Kaggle.
+These have been incredibly useful for cross-validating the performance of different preprocessing techniques and machine learning models.
+It's really helped me explore what works and what doesn't.
+Interestingly, only traditional machine learning models have shown any real progress in my experiments so far.
+Deep learning models, on the other hand, have been a bit of a challenge; they tend to decline in performance, mostly due to their hunger for very dense and extensive datasets, which isn't always easy to come by in this domain.
+2. The Current Stage of My Project?
+* Currently, I'm really looking into some advanced feature extraction techniques.
+In this phase, I'm trying to design specific preprocessing steps tailored for each individual, based on the unique nature of their brain waves.
+It's a bit like custom-fitting a solution rather than using a one-size-fits-all approach.
+This personalized strategy comes from a key understanding: human brains are incredibly diverse, and what works for one person might not work for another.
+Factors like variations in skull thickness – some people might literally have thinner head skin, which affects how EEG signals are picked up – mean that a generalized approach often falls short.
+3. Current Challenges I Am Facing
+* The major challenge so far has been the chance level accuracies on trained models, If a model performs reasonable on one subject, it shows very significant decline when being validated on a different subject, and the reason for this is as mentioned above with respect to brain structure variability, So, but I am still consulting previous research done on familiar datasets to find out how was this overcome.
+4. Next Steps I Am Planning To Take
+* I am planning on exploring more complex deep learning models than just a Linear Discrimant Analysis and Common Spatial Patterns(PSD), One architecture that has peaked my interest is the combination of a convolutional Nueral network + Long-Short Term Memery Architecture due to its ability to capture both the temporal and Spatial resolution of the dataset.